JeromeChallet/javascript-repo/README.md

 ## the mode
 If multiple numbers in a series occur at the same highest frequency, they are all considered the mode.
 Otherwise, the mode is the number that occurs most often, that single number is the mode.

+## currying
+Returning a function within a function

+## closure
+Allows a function to "remember" the variables from its outer scope, even after that outer function has finished executing

+## function reference
+Function name without the parentheses const newArray = array.map(funcRef);

 ```